-In clinical trials, diarrhea developed in 60 of 603 (10.0%) and 16 of 400 (4.0%) of patients treated with 200 mg Comtan (entacapone) and placebo, respectively.
-In patients treated with Comtan (entacapone) , diarrhea was generally mild to moderate in severity (8.6%) but was regarded as severe in 1.3%.
+In clinical studies, diarrhea developed in 60 of 603 (10%) and 16 of 400 (4%) of patients treated with 200 mg Comtan and placebo, respectively.
+In patients treated with Comtan, diarrhea was generally mild to moderate in severity (8.6%) but was regarded as severe in 1.3%.
 Diarrhea resulted in withdrawal in 10 of 603 (1.7%) patients, 7 (1.2%) with mild and moderate diarrhea and 3 (0.5%) with severe diarrhea.
-Diarrhea generally resolved after discontinuation of Comtan (entacapone) .
+Diarrhea generally resolved after discontinuation of Comtan.
 Two patients with diarrhea were hospitalized.
-Typically, diarrhea presents within 4 - 12 weeks after entacapone is started, but it may appear as early as the first week and as late as many months after the initiation of treatment.
+Typically, diarrhea presents within 4 weeks to 12 weeks after entacapone is started, but it may appear as early as the first week and as late as many months after the initiation of treatment.
 Diarrhea may be associated with weight loss, dehydration, and hypokalemia.

-Post-marketing experience has shown that diarrhea may be a sign of drug-induced microscopic colitis, primarily lymphocytic colitis.
+Postmarketing experience has shown that diarrhea may be a sign of drug-induced microscopic colitis, primarily lymphocytic colitis.
 In these cases diarrhea has usually been moderate to severe, watery, and non-bloody, at times associated with dehydration, abdominal pain, weight loss, and hypokalemia.
-In the majority of cases, diarrhea and other colitis-related symptoms resolved or significantly improved when Comtan (entacapone) treatment was stopped.
-In some patients with biopsy confirmed colitis, diarrhea had resolved or significantly improved after discontinuation of Comtan (entacapone) but recurred after retreatment with Comtan (entacapone) .
+In the majority of cases, diarrhea and other colitis-related symptoms resolved or significantly improved when Comtan treatment was stopped.
+In some patients with biopsy confirmed colitis, diarrhea had resolved or significantly improved after discontinuation of Comtan but recurred after retreatment with Comtan.

-If prolonged diarrhea is suspected to be related to Comtan (entacapone) , the drug should be discontinued and appropriate medical therapy considered.
+If prolonged diarrhea is suspected to be related to Comtan, the drug should be discontinued and appropriate medical therapy considered.
 If the cause of prolonged diarrhea remains unclear or continues after stopping entacapone, then further diagnostic investigations including colonoscopy and biopsies should be considered.

-Comtan (entacapone) may potentiate the dopaminergic side effects of levodopa and may cause and/or exacerbate preexisting dyskinesia.
-Although decreasing the dose of levodopa may ameliorate this side effect, many patients in controlled trials continued to experience frequent dyskinesias despite a reduction in their dose of levodopa.
-The rates of withdrawal for dyskinesia were 1.5% and 0.8% for 200 mg Comtan (entacapone) and placebo, respectively.
+Comtan may potentiate the dopaminergic side effects of levodopa and may cause or exacerbate preexisting dyskinesia.
+Although decreasing the dose of levodopa may ameliorate this side effect, many patients in controlled studies continued to experience frequent dyskinesia despite a reduction in their dose of levodopa.
+The incidence of dyskinesia was 25% for treatment with Comtan and 15% for placebo.
+The incidence of study withdrawal for dyskinesia was 1.5% for 200 mg Comtan and 0.8% for placebo.